 Sensor: Full-frame CMOS | Megapixels: 20.2MP | Autofocus: 11-point AF, 1 cross-type | Screen type: 3-inch, 1,040,000 dots | Maximum continuous shooting speed: 4.5fps | Movies: 1080p | User level: Enthusiast/expert

-The 6D is Canon's answer to the D610 and is the least expensive model in the company's full-frame DSLR range.
+The EOS 6D is Canon's answer to the D610 and is the least expensive model in the company's full-frame DSLR range.
 Its 20.2-megapixel sensor may sound outclassed, but there are hidden depths.
 Image quality is superb and photos impress with a three-dimensional feel that's the result of the larger sensor's ability to create shallow depth of field effects.
-However, the 6D's real trump card is price.
+However, the EOS 6D's real trump card is price.
 It's one of the cheapest routes to a new full-frame DSLR, and though its autofocus system and continuous shooting speed are nothing special, you do get integrated Wi-Fi and GPS.
-If you can do without a built-in flash, the 6D is decent value.
+If you can do without a built-in flash, the EOS 6D is decent value, but like the D610, is getting a bit long in the tooth.

 Read the full review: Canon EOS 6D